rtlab1417/STM32_intro_shared/README.md

 Functions - reflash, flash an MCU using BIN/HEX file, copy an MCU into BIN/HEX file, enable password-proctection (Not too sure)

 ## Duplicate a projec in STM32CubeIDE
-It is a must skill to master.
+It is a must-learned skill.
 For example, deploying project files shared by others and modify to suit our need.

 See module.